Rainbow Stickers for Your Badge!

 A symbol of pride

-The rainbow flag is a symbol of lesbian, gay, bisexual and transgender pride.
-Pride at having not only survived, but thrived in a world which has often been a hostile place.
-It is pride in being who we are, it is pride in becoming a full and equal citizen of Canada, it is pride in standing up for what we believe.
+The rainbow (flag) is a symbol of lesbian, gay, bisexual and transgender pride.
+Pride at having not only survived but thrived in a world which has often been a hostile place.
+It is pride in being who we are, it is pride in becoming a full and equal citizen of the United States, it is pride in standing up for what we believe.

 A symbol of hope